-Small-town appeal makes this Southern city a sure thing for those looking for a more relaxed way of life.
-Stay close and hang out at locally owned restaurants, boutiques, and museums that showcase St. Marys spirit and soul.
-If you get the itch to explore, hop on the ferry to neighboring Cumberland Island National Seashore or head to Jacksonville, Florida, which is a quick 45-minute drive.
+The small-town appeal makes this Southern city a sure thing for those looking for a more relaxed way of life.
+Stay close and hang out at locally-owned restaurants, boutiques, and museums that showcase St. Mary's spirit and soul.
+If you get the itch to explore, hop on the ferry to neighboring Cumberland Island National Seashore or head to Jacksonville, Florida, a quick 45-minute drive.

 Want a spot where you can splash in the water year-round?
 This Gulf Coast town is the answer.
 Caribbean-quality beaches with calm waters and plenty of historical and cultural attractions make Pensacola an accessible gem along Florida's panhandle.

-North Carolina's third oldest town certainly has much to brag about in the history department (it was founded in 1709 as a fishing hub and was once a frequent haunt of Blackbeard).
-But it’s also the quaint old homes, charming boardwalk, and environmental assets—Beaufort is home to the North Carolina Maritime Museum and the NOAA Southeast Fisheries Science Center – that have us pining for a piece of real estate to call home.
+North Carolina's third oldest town certainly has much to brag about in the history department.
+Founded in 1709 as a fishing hub, it was once a frequent haunt of Blackbeard.
+The quaint old homes, charming boardwalk, and environmental assets—Beaufort is home to the North Carolina Maritime Museum and the NOAA Southeast Fisheries Science Center—have us pining for a piece of real estate to call home.

-It might be the 32 miles of pristine beachfront and lively Pleasure Pier amusement park that attract tourists to this Gulf Coast barrier island, but it’s the fresh Gulf seafood, storied industrial past, and quiet streets lined with pastel-colored Victorian homes that will make you want to stay forever.
+The 32 miles of pristine beachfront and lively Pleasure Pier amusement park attract tourists, but this Gulf Coast barrier island offers more.
+The storied industrial past and quiet streets lined with pastel-colored Victorian homes make you want to stay forever.
 This town on the Gulf Coast of Texas is a destination worth investigating.